Atheer-M-Alharbi/SmartMethod_Internship_Task1/README.md

-# Smart Method Internship Task 1
+# Smart Methods Internship Task 1

 ### Task 1.1: Run and connect an ESP32 to Wi-Fi.
 - The algorithms steps can be found in Task1.1/Task 1.1.pdf file.